AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes/Promethes-and-grafana-for-k8s-cluster.md

 kubectl get service -n grafana
 ```

-Copy the Instance-IP and paste in browser
+Copy the ELB url from above command and paste in browser
 username:admin, password = Root123456

 Check SG , nodes and ELB